bobgilmore/githooks/README.md

     2. Personalized debugging statements
     3. Calls to invoke the debugger, either in Ruby or in JavaScript
 2. Catch other suspicious code, such as the addition of calls to `alert` (very uncommon for me)
-3. ~~Syntax-check all .rb files~~ Temporarily deactivated
+3. Check for probable private key commits.
-4. Check for probable private key commits.
+4. Check for *hard-coded* references to your home directory (both Unix and MacOS standards).

 ### Conditional Checks ###
 Conditional checks may be controversial or inappropriate for some projects, and so can be deactivated via `git config`.